 How romantic and restful is this blush pink and grey scheme?
 The copper accents add a lovely warmth to the cool, muted bedlinen colours and keep the look warm and modern.
 For similar bedlinen try here.

 If you’re crafty, why not knit yourself a beautiful chunky cable blanket to adorn your bed?!
 Or actually… let someone else do the hard work and check out Etsy for a similar version…

 Image source: I Love Interior Design

 I love the tranquil simplicity of this all-white scheme.
 Winter whites are hard to beat sometimes.
 I always think white bedlinen looks better crumpled, but then again I’m not a fan of ironing anyway so this has definite appeal for me!
 In a white scheme, it’s all about texture, texture, texture to avoid a flat, cold look.
 Find a similar sheepskin rug or throw at Ikea or Nordic House.

 Image source: unknown

 The lighting you introduce into your bedroom can allow you to create a wonderfully restful and cosy ambience inside as the temperature dips outside.
-Changing lightbulbs to soft glow versions or simply draping a string of twinkly fairy lights above the bed are just two ways of doing this.
+Changing lightbulbs to soft glow versions or simply draping a string of twinkly fairy lights or festoon lights above the bed or along the curtain pole are just two ways of doing this.